pivica/paragraphs-exercise/README.md

 # paragraphs_exercise

-Paragraphs Exercise example module created for [Drupal Mounting Camp 2022](https://drupalmountaincamp.ch/) ["The Depths of Paragraphs"](https://drupalmountaincamp.ch/sessions/depths-paragraphs) session.
+paragraphs_exercise is a custom module created for ["The Depths of Paragraphs"](https://drupalmountaincamp.ch/sessions/depths-paragraphs) session which was presented on [Drupal Mounting Camp 2022](https://drupalmountaincamp.ch/).

 Maybe additional stuff will be added in the future :)